Finalrentals

 Tip 3: Adhere to the Local Speed Limit

-Speed limits in Bulgaria are generally consistent with European standards, but they are strictly enforced through a mix of fixed cameras and mobile police units.
+Speed limits in Bulgaria are generally consistent with European standards, and they are strictly enforced through a mix of fixed cameras and mobile police units.
 In urban areas, the limit is typically 50 km/h.
-On rural roads, it is 90 km/h, and on motorways, the limit is 140 km/h, one of the highest in Europe.
+On rural roads, the limit is 90 km/h, and on motorways, it is 140 km/h.
 However, you must stay vigilant.
 It is common for a motorway or high-speed road to suddenly drop to 60 km/h or 80 km/h near junctions or petrol stations.
 Police often set up mobile speed traps just behind these signs.
 Always adhere to the posted limits, as even a minor infraction can lead to a fine that must be paid via a bank or post office.

 Tip 4: Keep the Low Beams Always On

-One of the most common mistakes tourists make while driving in Bulgaria is forgetting their lights.
+One of the most common mistakes tourists make while driving in Bulgaria is forgetting to turn on their lights.
 By law, all motor vehicles must have their dipped headlights or low beams switched on at all times, regardless of the time of day or the weather conditions.
 This regulation applies throughout the entire year.
-Many modern rental cars have automatic lights, but these do not always activate the dipped beams in bright daylight.
+Many modern rental cars have automatic lights, but these do not always activate the headlights in broad daylight.
 Make it a habit to manually turn your lights on the moment you start the engine to avoid being pulled over by the traffic police.

 Tip 5: Heed the Laws on Drunk Driving